 In the final lines, if one was not already aware, Williams reveals that it is a painting he has been describing.
 He speaks of how,

-There was no detail too small for Brueghel to add into this work.
+There was no detail too small for Brueghel to add to this work.
 His immense detailing was part of his recognizable style and can be seen to good effect in the other works created around this period.
 Especially those included in the series for which Hunters in the Snow was created.

 The poem concludes with Williams drawing a reader’s attention back to the foreground where the painter added a “winter-struck bush” or a bush negatively impacted by the season.
 It was the final touch, or so Williams thinks, that finished the painting.